Four goals from captain Calverley as Chilliwack beats Ottawa at RBC Cup - BC Local News

 Four times Ottawa players were sent to the box and four times the Chiefs failed to make them pay.

-Pretty much the story of the season, but Chilliwack’s offensive issues weren’t limited to five-on-four.
+Chilliwack’s offensive issues weren’t limited to five-on-four.
 Late in the period, Adam Berg forced a turnover at the Sens blueline which sent Tommy Lee and Corey Andonovski away on a two-on-none.
-They didn’t even get a shot.
+They didn’t register a shot.

 Seconds later Anthony Vincent led a two-on-one rush flanked by Jared Turcotte.
 Vincent feathered a pass across the goal-mouth and Turcotte sent his shot a half-foot wide of the right post.